-Tyson Foods Inc.'s third-quarter results, to be announced August 3, are expected to show profits higher than the same period last year
+Tyson Foods Inc.'s third-quarter results, to be announced August 3, are expected to show profits higher than the same period last year, according to a Reuters report.

 Measures taken by the company, including cutting production, coupled with a rise in chicken prices during the third quarter, and a fall in feed prices, particularly corn, is expected to have brought in considerable profits in the third quarter.